ItalyPaleAle/unlocker/README.md

 - `$HOME/.unlocker/config.yaml`
 - Or in the same folder where the Unlocker binary is located

+> You can specify a custom configuration file using the `UNLOCKER_CONFIG` environmental variable.

 You can find an example of the configuration file, and a description of every option, in the [`config.sample.yaml`](/config.sample.yaml) file.

 Keys can also be passed as environmental variables with the `UNLOCKER_` prefix.

-All configuration options (all strings):
+All configuration options:

 - **`azureClientId`** (**required**):
   Client ID of the Azure AD application (see the [Azure AD application](#azure-ad-application) step in the [Set up](#set-up) section below).